ayush-agarwal-0502/Light-Pattern-PCB-project-/README.md

 Please see the video demostration of the lighting system , the file is uploaded in this repository .

+Also see ADDITIONAL ideas file for other circuits for light patterns which I invented but haven't implemented yet .

 # Proteus image
 ![proteus 2](https://user-images.githubusercontent.com/86561124/144203515-f9e11610-f4a0-4038-a27c-ecd4e5994eb1.JPG)